-Enjoy an early breakfast and then start the day by driving to the nearby Buraidah to witness one of Saudi Arabia's most colorful and photogenic spectacles, the Buraidah Camel Market, which is the largest in the world, where some 700 animals are traded daily (swelling to two thousand animals on Saturdays).
+Have an early breakfast and start our early day by driving to nearby Buraidah (30 minutes) where we will witness one of Saudi Arabia's most colorful and photogenic spectacles - the Buraidah Camel Market.
+This is the largest camel market in the world where some 700 animals are traded daily (swelling to two thousand animals on Saturdays).
 The noise and theatre as dealers attract eager huddles of merchants and auction camels that can reach as much as one million US\$ is incredible!
-Baby camels (called ga'oud) charm the hearts of all who spy on them.
+Baby camels (called ga'oud) charm the hearts of all who spy them.
 Buraidah is also known for its beautifully manicured date gardens,

-Upon arrival in Buraidah, visit the Aloqilat museum house, which is a beautiful example of traditional Qassimi architecture and holds a collection of some 10,000 rare documents related to the first people who lived in the region, as well as commercial maps used to navigate the surrounding area.
-Another must-stop on any tour of Buraidah is the grounds where the city's famous date festival is held every summer.
+Upon arriving in Buraidah, we visit the Aloqilat museum-house, which is a wonderful example of traditional Qassimi architecture and holds a collection of some 10,000 rare documents related to the first people who lived in the region, as well as commercial maps used to navigate the surrounding area.
+Another must stop on any tour of Buraidah is the grounds where the city's famous date festival is held every summer.
 During the 35-day economic carnival that is the annual Buraidah Date Festival (mid-August to mid-September), farmers and traders offer more than 45 varieties of Qassimi dates for sale - the produce of 8 million date palms - amidst an atmosphere of incredible excitement.

-After lunch in a date garden, leave Al-Qassim behind and enter Ha'il Province.
-En route, stop to see the scant ruins of the oasis city of Fayd, a settlement once an essential stop on the Hajj caravan route from Baghdad to Mecca known as the Darb Zubaydah.
-The great Moroccan traveler Ibn Battuta visited Fayd in AD 1327 & described it as a large fortress in a simple land.
-It is surrounded by a wall, and the Arabs live there along with the pilgrims thanks to the trade.'
+After lunch in a date garden, you will leave Al-Qassim behind you and enter Ha'il Province.
+Enroute, stop to see the scant ruins of the oasis city of Fayd, a settlement that was once an important stop on the Hajj caravan route from Baghdad to Mecca known as the Darb Zubaydah.
+The great Moroccan traveler Ibn Battuta visited Fayd in AD1327 and described it as: 'a large fortress in a simple land.
+It is surrounded by a wall and the Arabs live there along with the pilgrims thanks to the trade.'

-A drive along minor country roads across a stony desert will bring us to Tabah in the Salma Mountains, where we will turn off the asphalt road to see the Hutaymah Crater.
-This hugely impressive vast cavity in the ground is known as a maar crater' in geological terms and was formed millions of years ago by an enormous underground explosion caused by water coming into contact with molten rock.
-The final leg of today's drive brings us through the picturesque landscape of the Jabal Aja to Ha'il, cradled by the rugged mountains of the Jabal Shammar and was once the capital of an independent emirate that, under its Ibn Rashid leaders, vied for power with Ibn Saud for control of the Arabian Peninsula.
-Transfer to Holiday Villa Hotel or similar for check-in, dinner, and overnight.
-(B,L,D)
+A drive along minor country roads across a stony desert will then bring you to Tabah in the Salma Mountains where you will turn off the asphalt road to see the Hutaymah Crater.
+This hugely impressive vast cavity in the ground is known as a 'maar crater' in geological terms and was formed millions of years ago by an enormous underground explosion caused by water coming into contact with molten rock.
+The final leg of today's drive brings you through the picturesque landscape of Jabal Aja to Ha'il.
+Drive to Holiday Villa Hotel, or similar, check-in dinner and overnight.
+(B,L,D) PS: Ha'il is cradled by the rugged mountains of the Jabal Shammar and was once the capital of an independent emirate that, under its Ibn Rashid leaders, vied for power with Ibn Saud for control of the Arabian Peninsula.

-Friday, February 14 Ha'il - Jubbah - Sakaka (5 hrs.
-33 min.)
+Wednesday, October 09 Ha'il - Jubbah - Sakaka

-After breakfast, our first stop will be a photo opportunity outside Ha'il's Qishlah Fortress (closed), an enormous mudbrick structure with eight distinctive square-sided towers once used as barracks by the forces loyal to Abdul Aziz ibn Saud.
-Also, view Ha'il's other notable fortification, the mudbrick A'arif castle (closed), which sits on a great stone rock with a commanding view over the city.
+After breakfast, your first stop today will be a photo-op outside Ha'il's Qishlah Fortress (closed) an enormous mudbrick structure with eight distinctive square-sided towers that was once used as a barracks by the forces loyal to Abdul Aziz ibn Saud.
+We will also be able to view Ha'il's other notable fortification, the mudbrick A'arif castle (closed) that sits on a great stone rock with a commanding view over the city.